jruales/Reading-List/2018/README.md

 ### Non-Fiction -- Other
 * Regenesis: How Synthetic Biology Will Reinvent Nature and Ourselves {Personally recommended by M.C. in early 2016}
 * Profiles of the Future by Arthur C. Clarke {Recommended on Andrej Karpathy's Goodreads reviews}
+* Superintelligence by Nick Bostrom {Recommended by C.DC. in early 2018}